Coolweb2go/losangelesphotosafaris-com/_posts/2021-07-08-griffith-park-la-photo-safari.md

 ### Optional stuff:
-If you are hungry and game for the best tacos in Los Angeles. then I can take you to this place
+If you are hungry and game for the best tacos in Los Angeles. then I can take you to this place  [Best Fish Tacos in Ensenada](https://www.yelp.com/biz/best-fish-taco-in-ensenada-los-angeles)